elastic/eck-diagnostics/README.md

 eck-diagnostics -r a,b
 ```

-A full list of available options is reproduced here and is also printed when calling the `eck-diagnostics` binary with the `--help` or `-h` flag:
+A full list of available flags is reproduced here and is also printed when calling the `eck-diagnostics` binary with the `--help` or `-h` flag:

 ```
 Usage: